For Better or For Worse: Lawrence comes out

-One result of the storyline was that Johnston was made a jury-selected "nominated finalist" for the Pulitzer Prize for Editorial Cartooning in 1994.
+One result of the storyline was that Johnston was a jury-selected "nominated finalist" for the Pulitzer Prize for Editorial Cartooning in 1994.
 The Pulitzer board said the strip "sensitively depicted a youth's disclosure of his homosexuality and its effect on his family and friends."

-The story goes that Connie adopts a dog to deal with her pre-empty-nest syndrome, and as Michael and Lawrence are talking about her desire for grandchildren, Lawrence mentions that he probably will not be giving her any, and then confesses that he's in a relationship, but with another young man.
-Michael reacts in disbelief to the news and struggles to understand.
-Realizing that Lawrence is not "hot for him", Michael understands Lawrence sees him as a friend and not a lover.
-Michael then insists that Lawrence needs to tell his parents.
-Lawrence himself is unsure of this, claiming that he really ought to see his family's view on homosexuals and that it could be hurtful to them if he comes out, which is not his intent, but Michael retorts, "it'll be a lie if you don't".
-Hearing the news, Connie reacts with desperate denial, then orders her husband Greg to speak to him.
+The story goes that Connie adopts a dog to deal with her pre-empty-nest syndrome, and as Michael and Lawrence are talking about her desire for grandchildren, Lawrence mentions that he probably will not be giving her any, and then confesses that he's in a relationship with another young man.
+Michael reacts in disbelief and struggles to understand.
+Realizing that Lawrence is not "hot for him", Michael understands Lawrence sees him as a friend, not a sexual prospect.
+Michael then insists that Lawrence tell his parents.
+Lawrence is unsure about this, saying it could be hurtful to them, which is not his intent, but Michael retorts, "it'll be a lie if you don't".
+Hearing the news, Connie reacts with desperate denial, then orders her husband, Greg, to speak to him.
 Greg throws Lawrence out of the house, challenging him to see if "his kind" will take care of him the way Connie and Greg have all these years.

-In the middle of the night, Elly wakens Michael and tells him to find Lawrence (as he was the primary instigator).
+In the middle of the night, Elly wakes Michael and tells him to find Lawrence (as he was the primary instigator).
 Connie and Greg fought for hours over Greg's banishment of Lawrence, and now Connie simply wants Lawrence back.
-Michael locates his friend at a donut shop, where they talk until dawn, and Lawrence ultimately returns home, welcomed by Connie and an apologetic Greg, who tells Lawrence that he accepts him as long as his son endeavours to be a good man, and address life afterward with "Que Sera Sera".
+Michael finds Lawrence at a donut shop, where they talk until dawn, and Lawrence returns home, welcomed by Connie and an apologetic Greg, who tells Lawrence that he accepts him as long as his son endeavours to be a good man, and address life afterward with "Que Sera Sera".
 From this, Connie decides to name the new dog "Sera".
-Johnston had originally stated she was going to address the issue once then leave it alone; however, she eventually wrote future story arcs about Lawrence's homosexuality.
+Johnston originally said she would address the issue only once, but she later wrote more story arcs about Lawrence's homosexuality.

-In 2001, when Michael chose Lawrence to be best man at his wedding to Deanna, Johnston ran two sets of comic strips.
-In the primary storyline, Deanna's mother Mira Sobinski objects to having a gay man in the wedding party, while in the alternate storyline, which used the same art but modified the dialogue, she instead objects to the flowers that Lawrence, by this time a professional landscape architect, has given Michael and Deanna to decorate the church.
-The alternate storyline was for newspapers who had not originally published the 1993 debut of Lawrence's homosexuality.
+In 2001, when Michael chose Lawrence to be best man at his wedding, Johnston ran two sets of strips.
+In the primary storyline, Mira Sobinski objects to having a gay man in the wedding party, while in the alternate storyline, which uses the same art but modifies the dialogue, she instead objects to the flowers that Lawrence, by this time a professional landscape architect, has given Michael and Deanna to decorate the church.
+The alternate storyline was for newspapers that had not published the 1993 debut of Lawrence's homosexuality.